q3769/conseq4j/README.md

 - `byte[]`
 - `ByteBuffer`

-Other sequence key types default to using `Object.hashCode` or its override as the hash input, which is likely to be undesirable if the `hashCode` method is not properly overriden - the default `hashCode` implementation of `Object`, e.g., will render the conseq to behave more like a shot-gun concurrencer as in Setup 2.
+Other sequence key types default to using `Object.hashCode` or its override as the hash input, which is likely to be undesirable when the `hashCode` method is not properly overriden - the default `hashCode` implementation of `Object`, e.g., will render the conseq to behave more like a shot-gun concurrencer as in Setup 2.
 Therefore, it is not recommended to use sequence key types other than the preferred ones without a proper `hashCode` override or custom `ConsistentHasher` (more on `ConsistentHasher` later). **Good sequence key choices are consistent business domain identifiers** that can, after hashing, group related events into the same hash code and unrelated events into different hash codes.
 An exemplary sequence key can be a user id, shipment id, travel reservation id, session id, etc...., or a combination of such; meanwhile, such identifiers tend to be of the preferred sequence key types organically on the API level.

 At run-time, a conseq's concurrency is not only decided by the preset maximum number of concurrent executors, but also by how evenly the tasks are distributed to run among those executors - the more evenly, the better.
 The task distribution is mainly driven by:

 - How evenly spread-out the sequence keys' values are (e.g., if all tasks carry the same sequence key, then only one/same executor will be running the tasks no matter how many executors are potentially available.)
 - How evenly the consistent hashing algorithm can spread different sequence keys into different hash buckets

 The default hash algorithm of this API is from the Guava library, namely MurmurHash3-128.
 It should be good enough in most cases.
 But for those who have PhDs in hashing, you can provide your own `ConsistentHasher` by using `Conseq.newBuilder().consistentHasher(myConsistentHasher).build()`, instead of the usual `Conseq.newBuilder().maxConcurrentExecutors(myMaxCountOfConcurrentExecutors).build()`, to build the conseq instance.
-E.g., on the off chance that you have to use other sequence key types than the preferred ones (say, `YourSequenceKeyType`), and you are unhappy with the default of using `YourSequenceKeyType.hashCode` as the hash input, then you can provide your own `ConsistentHasher` implementation, so that you can properly hash an instance of `YourSequenceKeyType` consistently into a preset number of total buckets:
+E.g., on the off chance that you have to use other sequence key types than the preferred ones (say, `YourSequenceKeyType`), and you are unhappy with the default of using `YourSequenceKeyType.hashCode` as the hash input, then you can provide your own `ConsistentHasher` implementation, so that you can properly hash a sequence key instance of `YourSequenceKeyType` consistently into a preset number of total buckets:

 ```
 public interface ConsistentHasher {